Facebook Pixel 10 Days 9 Nights Royal Manas Trek | Druk Asia

 Manas Park

-Golden Langur in Manas Park
+Golden Langurs in Manas Park

-Bhutan Tour Itinerary
+Bhutan Trip Itinerary

-Site Summary: Gelephu, Zhemgang, Manas, Nganglam, & Guwahati
+Places highlights: Gelephu, Zhemgang, Manas, Nganglam, & Guwahati

 Bhutan is famous throughout the world for the beauty and bounty of its natural environment.
 Thanks to its unique history, isolated location, and conservation efforts, the country sports some of the most pristine, undisturbed wildlife areas on the planet.
 From bird watchers to sport fishers to tiger and leopard enthusiasts, animal lovers from across the globe flock here to encounter the country’s rare and stunning animals, as well as its abundant plant life.

 The Royal Manas Trek gives you the opportunity to experience all the natural beauty Bhutan has to offer in a single, unforgettable trip.
 This experience focuses on immersion, putting you in direct contact with all of the country’s unique flora and fauna.
-In particular, you will have a chance to see specimens like the Asian elephant, the Royal Bengal tiger, the one-horned rhinoceros, the gangetic dolphin, the Himalayan black bear, the pangolin, and the clouded leopard — all endangered species that are rare or unknown elsewhere in the world.
+In particular, you will have a chance to see species like the Asian elephant, the Royal Bengal tiger, the one-horned rhinoceros, the gangetic dolphin, the Himalayan black bear, the pangolin, and the clouded leopard — all endangered species that are rare or unknown elsewhere in the world.
 Even rarer is the golden langur, a monkey with silky blonde fur that is indigenous to this region alone.
 On no other trek can you find such a unique and eclectic group of animals.

 In addition to monkeys, bears, and leopards, the Royal Manas Trek also offers a chance to view over 365 stunning bird species.
-These include rare and threatened specimes like the rufous-necked hornbill, the imperial heron, the Pallas fishing eagle, the spotted wren-babbler, the emerald cuckoo, and the blue rock thrush.
+These include rare and threatened species like the rufous-necked hornbill, the imperial heron, the Pallas fishing eagle, the spotted wren-babbler, the emerald cuckoo, and the blue rock thrush.
 The park is also home to nearly a thousand different plant species, many of which have played a key role in Bhutanese religious rituals, commercial activities, cultural traditions, and medical care.

 Day 1